hanxinle/c_library/some_solutions/readme.txt

-This part is to show how to use the lib.
+These solutions show how to use the data Structures solve algorithm problems.
+Some maybe not best.

-First, solve the question on Data Structures and Algorithm Analysis in C on linked list, stact ,queue,tree and so on.
+To get more examples.Leetcode is recommended.